Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Abstract

 \section{Abstract}

-We study the problem of learning decentralized linear quadratic regulator under a partially nested information constraint, when the system model is unknown a priori.
-We propose an online learning algorithm that adaptively designs a control policy as new data samples from a single system trajectory become available.
-Our algorithm design uses a disturbance-feedback representation of state-feedback controllers coupled with online convex optimization with memory and delayed feedback.
-We show that our online algorithm yields a controller that satisfies the desired information constraint and enjoys an expected regret that scales as $\sqrt{T}$ with the time horizon $T$.
+We propose an online learning algorithm that adaptively designs decentralized linear quadratic regulators when the system model is unknown a priori and new data samples from a single system trajectory become progressively available.
+The algorithm uses a disturbance-feedback representation of state-feedback controllers coupled with online convex optimization with memory and delayed feedback.
+Under the assumption that the system is stable or given a known stabilizing controller, we show that our controller enjoys an expected regret that scales as $\sqrt{T}$ with the time horizon $T$ for the case of partially nested information pattern.
+For more general information patterns, the optimal controller is unknown even if the system model is known.
+In this case, the regret of our controller is shown with respect to a linear sub-optimal controller.
+We validate our theoretical findings using numerical experiments.